ARCTraining/swd2_git/_episodes/07-github.md

 ![Changing the Repository URL on GitHub](../fig/github-change-repo-string.png)

-Copy that URL from the browser, go into the local `planets` repository, and run this command:
+Copy that URL from the browser, go into the local `inflammation` repository, and run this command:

 ~~~
-$ git remote add origin https://github.com/vlad/planets.git
+$ git remote add origin https://github.com/jane/inflammation.git
 ~~~
 {: .bash}

-Make sure to use the URL for your repository rather than Vlad's: the only difference should be your username instead of `vlad`.
+Make sure to use the URL for your repository rather than Jane's.

 We can check that the command has worked by running `git remote -v`: